KeshavHegde/calculator/README.md

 # **Kalpavriksha Assignments**

-## Assignment 1: Calculator Program
+ Assignment 1: Calculator Program

-## Assignment 2: CRUD Operations on File Using C
+ Assignment 2: User management using CRUD operations on File Using C